-- A) At the pleasure of the Mayor and City Council, individuals may address the Public Body on any subject pertaining to or related to City Business. - B) Call to the Public/Non Agenda Items: Presentation of Petitions, or Public Comments on Non-Agenda issues are heard under "Citizens Comments/Appearances from the floor.
+- A) At the pleasure of the Mayor and City Council, individuals may address the Public Body on any subject pertaining to or related to City Business and within the jurisdiction of the City Council. - B) Call to the Public/Non Agenda Items: Presentation of Petitions, or Public Comments on Non-Agenda issues are heard under "Citizens Comments/Appearances from the floor.
 All Citizens and interested parties will be limited to a maximum of three minutes to address the Council on a Non-Agenda item.
-The time limit may be waived by consensus of the Council.
-In order to comply with Arizona State Open Meeting Law, the Council may not discuss any issue not listed on the Agenda, except to thank the speaker, or direct Staff to address appropriately. - C) All Citizens and interested parties wishing to speak before the Council shall fully complete a Speaker's Request Form and, if possible, submit the forms to the City Clerk, or designee, prior to the meeting being convened.
-Sufficient Speaker Request Forms are located in the Council Chamber's Lobby (the public entry area into the Chamber) and with the City Clerk.
-These forms will be retained by the City Clerk in the Official Files for a period of one year. - D. At the conclusion of all citizen's comments, the Mayor or any Council Member may take any or all of the following actions: - 1) Respond to criticism - 2) Ask Staff to review matter - 3) Ask that a matter be put on a future Agenda
+The time limit may be waived at the discretion of the Presiding Memberby consensus of the Council.
+In order to comply with Arizona State Open Meeting Law, the Council may not discuss any issue not listed on the Agenda, except to thank the speaker, or direct Staff to address appropriately. - C) Call to the Public/Agenda Items: Public Comments on Agendized items can be made at the time each item is heard.
+All interested parties will be limited to a maximum of three minutes to address the Council.
+At the discretion of the Presiding Officer, this time may be adjusted. - All Citizens and interested parties wishing to speak before the Council shall fully complete a Speaker's Request Form Card and, if possible, submit the forms to the City Clerk, or designee, prior to the meeting being convened.
+Sufficient Speaker Request FormsCards are located in the Council Chamber's Lobby (the public entry area into the Chamber) and with the City Clerk.
+These formcards will be retained by the City Clerk in the Official Files for a period of one year. - D. At the conclusion of all citizen's comments, the Mayor or any Council Member may take any or all of the following actions: - 1) Respond to criticism

+- 2) Ask Staff to review matter - 3) Ask that a matter be put on a future Agenda